 by practicing a land stewardship ethic that integrates the reforestation,

-products with the conservaiton of soil, air and water quality, biological
+useful products with the conservation of soil, air and water quality,

-and scientists that, when put into practice, ensures forests
+conservationists and scientists that, when put into practice,

 SFI's profile in Canada continues to grow as Forest Management

-adopted th SFI program in Ontario and Manitoba, and
+have adopted SFI the program in Ontario and Manitoba, and

 have either certified or are in the process of certifying to

 or the SFI monthly newsletter "SFI in Brief"